 Category Archives: Business / Corporate Law

 Most small-business owners in Massachusetts understandably maintain accounts at nationally recognized and reputable banks.
 However, clever business litigation lawyers would suggest small- businesses avoid these types of accounts.
 During litigation, both parties focus on winning arguments and having courts rule in their favor.
-Unfortunately, lawyers who have experience winning judgments quickly learn that winning… Finish Reading The Reason Why Your Small Business’s Assets Are Protected Best By Local Banks
+Unfortunately, lawyers who have experience winning judgments quickly learn that winning… Finish Reading Small Business’s Assets Are Protected Best By Local Banks

 Due to workplace safety concerns, background screening is a universal practice for employers.
 Companies must know that applicants possess the promised credentials, do not have a history of fraud/theft, and will not pose a threat to others.
 However, Massachusetts public policy often leans in favor of employees at the expense of employers.
 Criminal record… Finish Reading Considerations to Remember When Vetting Prospective Employees